hsandt/sonic-pico8/README.md

 * Character sprites: *idle*, *walk* cycle, *run* cycle, *spin* cycle, *brake* animation, spring *jump*
 * Foreground plane: grass and leaves, loop entrance
 * Midground plane: general collision tiles, loop exit, some decorations
-* Background planes: sky, ocean, trees and forest holes moving with parallax
+* Background planes: waterfalls, sky, ocean, trees and forest holes moving with parallax
 * Camera window and smoothing system
 * Custom camera forward extension system to show more elements ahead of Sonic when he runs fast or faces a direction for some time

 ### UI

 * Title logo, animated background and menu
+* Wait in front of title menu to start the attract mode
 * Zone splash screen on stage start
 * Ingame HUD: list of picked emeralds shown in top-left corner
 * Result screen on stage clear